Quickstart

 Set up a project

-Section titled “Run an agent under enforcement”firma run launches a command inside a sandbox and forces all of its outbound traffic through the enforcement Sidecar.
-On first use it autostarts a local Authority and Sidecar for you — there is nothing else to start by hand.
+Section titled “Run an agent under enforcement”firma run launches a command inside a sandbox and routes its outbound traffic through the enforcement Sidecar.
+Unless you point it at an already-running stack, it autostarts a local Sidecar and a local Authority, then tears down whatever it started when the command exits.

 Watch the decisions